WarrentyExpired/TribulationsOfPower/README.md

+This project is no longer being worked on.
+I will leave it up for a while so people that might wanna copy can still download it.

 This is my fork of Secrets of Sosaria called Tribulations of Power.<br>
 I  have added the following things from Ultima Adventures<br>
 &nbsp;&nbsp; - The Combat Bar.
 It shows you a lot of usefull information.<br>